martinfekete10/Tuneful/README.md

 ## Installation

 1. Download the latest release from the [Releases](https://github.com/martinfekete10/Tuneful/releases) page.
-2. Open the downloaded `.zip` file and drag the app to your Applications folder.
+2. Open the downloaded `.dmg` file and drag the app to your Applications folder.
 3. Launch the app, select you preferred streaming service and enjoy!

 ## Feedback